mbj/mutant/README.md

 * Start with reading the [nomenclature](/docs/nomenclature.md).
 No way around that one, sorry.
 * Then select and setup your [integration](/docs/nomenclature.md#integration), also make sure you can reproduce the examples in the integration specific documentation.
+* Before running mutation testing, verify the configuration works with the [test runner](/docs/test-runner.md).
+  This ensures tests pass in mutant's environment and parallel execution works correctly.
 * Use mutant during code reviews and on CI in [incremental](/docs/incremental.md) mode.
 * Do not merge code with new alive mutations.
 If you really must bypass:
   Add the subjects with open problems to the ignored subjects.